lofar-astron/DP3/docs/doxygen/bda.md

 ## Design

-The current [DPStep](@ref DP3::DPPP::DPStep) class can be reused for supporting BDA operations, by extending the process() method with support for BDA data.
+The current [DPStep](@ref dp3::steps::Step) class can be reused for supporting BDA operations, by extending the process() method with support for BDA data.
 This approach supports all requirements: A step can perform a BDA process() call sending BDA data to its next step and implement the BDA process() method for receiving BDA data from its previous step.

-With this approach, the DPPP input format can remain the same: The steps will receive and send data in the requested format.
+With this approach, the DP3 input format can remain the same: The steps will receive and send data in the requested format.

 ### DPStep structure